 * * *

 If I have been making detours for so long, juxtaposing Kantian insight of the in itself with Derridean language and the Levinian ethics, what I have been trying to get us to think about is our finitude of being human.
 Much of 20th century French philosophy is marked by this finitude—this limit of knowledge and our experiences with the world, otherness, and the in itself (“the end of philosophy”).
 It is through our finite experience of the in itself where we recognize the contingency of the infinite.
 As human beings, we are very limited to what we are capable of understanding.
-We are literally dancing in our shackles.
+We are literally—as what one of my professor said—dancing in our shackles.
 We are dancing in our own finitude and this is what produces the movement of life.

 Nevertheless, what I would like to highlight is this influence of Kantianism.
 To exist is to understand our limits as human beings in relationship with the world and other people.
 While famous philosophers like Friedrich Nietzsche was a huge critic of Kant, he still agreed to Kant’s insight that we can never know anything in itself.
 Kant is central to many contemporary theoretical debates and to the understanding of many “continental philosophy” in 20th century (European philosophy).